|

 carjackers chasing him, and that's why he ran the light.
 He

-brought along a friend who testified he had been a passenger in the car.
-He confirmed the driver's
+brought along a friend who testified he had been a passenger in the car, and the friend confirmed the driver's

 story.
 Unfortunately for the driver and "passenger," the video of the violation showed